hackclub/some-assembly-required/README.md

 When we think of numbers in the human world, we think of them in base 10.
 Base 10 means that each digit of a number can be represented with the digits 0-9.
 Each digit over we move (for example 1 vs 10 vs 100) is 10 times the value to the right of it (as seen in the graph above).

 With binary, there are only two digits represented: 0 and 1.
-Each digit is 2 times the value to the right multiplied by the value at position (refer to diagram).
+Each digit is the value of the digit (0 or 1) times 2 to the power of the position of the digit (starting with 0 from the right).

 ### Boolean logic